Casa Padellàs

 The Casa Padellàs (Padellàs's House) is a Gothic palace, originally located at number 25, Carrer Mercaders, in Barcelona.
 Due to the construction of the Via Laietana in the early 20th century—which otherwise would have destroyed it—the building was disassembled in 1931 and relocated to the Plaça del Rei, in Barcelona's Gothic Quarter.
-Since 1943, it has been home to the Barcelona City History Museum, and it is catalogued since 1962 as a Bé Cultural d’Interès Nacional (Cultural Good of National Interest) with B grade, and its urban qualification is 7a(p).
+Since 1943, it has been home to the Barcelona City History Museum, and it is catalogued since 1962 as a Cultural Asset of National Interest (Bé Cultural d’Interès Nacional) with B grade, and its urban qualification is 7a(p).

 Architecture

 Its design obeys to the most common organization of Catalan Gothic palaces.
 The façade is plain, without a special emphasis on decoration.
 The windows display some Renaissance decorative motifs below, with the upper windows only opened in the late 18th century.
 Otherwise, the building's exterior is only pierced by the main portal, which gives access to the building's central court—the nucleus of the residence.
 Within this space is the present-day Barcelona City History Museum entrance, a well, and the main staircase which wraps around the patio to access the piano nobile.
 The court is surrounded by an arcade of Gothic arches at this level, with another gallery above this supporting the roof.

 Inside the building, rooms are adapted to its current function and used as exhibition spaces.
 Its original decoration was not preserved during the deconstruction, reconstruction, and relocation of the building.